McCarthy calls on Biden to schedule meeting on debt ceiling

 For now, the Treasury Department has resorted to “extraordinary measures” to avoid default on the nation’s $31.4 trillion borrowing authority.
 But those measures will run out — and put the U.S. at risk of being unable to pay all of its bills — possibly as early as June.

-The White House has emphasized that Biden is not willing to entertain proposed cuts in programs in exchange for lifting the debt limit — without solid information about what spending cuts the Republicans want.
+The White House has emphasized that Biden is not willing to entertain proposed cuts in programs simply in exchange for lifting the debt limit.
 But McCarthy and Republicans are insisting that he must for debt ceiling legislation to move ahead.
+They are on a slowly building collision course that could have negative implications for the economy in coming months.

 “Nearly two month ago, you and I sat down to discuss a path forward on the debt limit,” McCarthy wrote in a letter dated Tuesday.
 “Since that time, however, you and your team have been completely missing in action on any meaningul follow-up to this rapidly approaching deadline.”